Lamartio/KoStore/PITCHME.md

 Note:
 The past slide showed a simplified version of the middleware with only two parameters.
 These two parameters cover the essence of a middleware, but in some occasions you need more than those.

+Often you want to check whether the action is usable in the current state and therefoe you can call the first parameter called `getState`

+Sometimes a received action is the trigger for creating a new action that needs to do full trip of store -> middleware -> reducer -> observer.
+Therefore the second parameter gives you access to the 'Store.dispatch'

 ---
+@title[Middleware Explained: Preperation]
+Example: Preperation
 ``` Kotlin
 data class LoginAction(val name: String, val pass:String)
 object LoadingAction